Exercise and Obesity

 The American Council on Exercise (ACE) recommends the following for older overweight subjects:

-1) Aim to exercise three days per week initially.
-Gradually work up to five days per week, varying the program on alternating days to prevent boredom.
+1) Aim to exercise 3 days per week initially.
+Gradually work up to 5 days per week, varying the program on alternating days to prevent boredom.

-2) The higher the level of obesity, the more difficult it will be to exercise.
+2) As obesity gets worse, exercise becomes increasingly difficult.
 Start with 30 minutes of exercise broken down into 10 minutes of cardiovascular activity (eg., walking on a treadmill, stationary cycling), 10 minutes of weight-lifting using 5-10-pound dumbbells, and 10 minutes of flexibility exercises.
 Increase the duration of each phase of exercise as you become more capable and comfortable with the program.
 Rest as necessary to prevent premature fatigue.

 3) Intense effort is not the goal for elderly people.
 If you cannot carry on a conversation while walking on the treadmill or riding the exercise bike, you are exercising too hard.